bill-auger/av-caster/README.md

 $ REPO2=$RPMFUSION_URL/nonfree/fedora/rpmfusion-nonfree-release-$FEDORA_VERSION.noarch.rpm
 $ sudo dnf install $REPO1 $REPO2
 $ sudo dnf install gstreamer1-plugins-good gstreamer1-plugins-bad-free \
-                   gstreamer1-plugins-ugly libircclient1
+                   gstreamer1-plugins-ugly
 ### compile ###
 $ cd Builds/Makefile
 $ make CONFIG=Release
 $ ./build/av-caster
 ```
 #### Other GNU/Linux:
-Install the corresponding libraries as above for your system.
+Install the corresponding libraries as above for your system and compile similarly.

-#### Developers and Designers
+### Developers and Designers
 You will find in the Builds/Scripts directory some helper scripts to aid in building and debugging this application.
+Simply run ```./Builds/Scripts/setup-build-helpers``` to install them.
 Note that we are currently locked at JUCE v3.1.1 until [an issue affecting scaled monitor resolutions](http://www.juce.com/forum/topic/juce-v320-and-v401-apps-window-not-visible-scaled-monitor-resolutions) is resolved.
 This is not relevant to most development tasks, but if you must use the Introjucer GUI builder for design or project maintenance, please compile it from [this branch](https://github.com/bill-auger/JUCE/tree/v3-1-1).

-Note that branches other than 'master' tend to be rebased often so you may need to force pull those.
 ```
 ### Build the Introjucer GUI builder and project manager ###
 $ git clone --depth 1 https://github.com/bill-auger/JUCE.git